Traffic Calming 2024

 Good day, I am also interested in traffic calming measures for Pugh St. I live nearby on Cherry Ave.
 My family sometimes uses Pugh St. when walking or biking home from Main St. Thank you.

-Mike Stockford asked about 1 month ago
+Mike Stockford asked 2 months ago

 Thank you for showing an interest in Traffic Calming!
 Pugh Street is one of the streets on the list for the City's traffic engineers to collect data and assess.
 If you have additional questions please reach out to traffic@fredericton.ca